zhangkangjie/test-project/README.md

-# It is test project for java programing
+# a project for java programing learning